mrcavalcanti/mosaicoo/docs/sources/enterprise/usage-insights/_index.md

 # Usage insights

-Usage insights allow you to have a better understanding of how your Grafana instance is used.
+Usage insights allow you to have a better understanding of how your Mosaicoo instance is used.

 > **Note:** Available in [Grafana Enterprise]({{< relref "../enterprise" >}}) and [Grafana Cloud Pro and Advanced]({{< relref "/grafana-cloud" >}}).